 - Ensure there is a healthy demand for rental property in the local area.

-- Find a BTL mortgage product that allows me to make overpayments without penalties.
+- Find a sensible BTL mortgage product, which permits overpayments without penalties.

-- Use the rental income to pay off debt over a period of the mortgage.
+- Use the rental income to pay off the debt (not just the interest on the debt) during the loan period.
 I don’t buy-to-sell, I buy-to-own.

 Why is choosing a repayment mortgage so important to my strategy?

-Most buy-to-let investors opt for interest-only mortgages because it means they’re able to keep their mortgage payments as low as possible (without reducing debt), but that also means they’re completely relying on equity growth.
+Most buy-to-let investors opt for interest-only mortgages because it means they’re able to keep their mortgage payments as low as possible (without reducing debt) and apparently better manage their cash-flow, but that also means they’re completely relying on property prices increasing.

-Interest-only mortgages are more suitable for short-term investors, but unbelievably impractical for an investor that wants to eventually own the property debt free.
+Interest-only mortgages are more suitable for short-term investors in my opinion, but unbelievably impractical for an investor that wants to eventually own the property debt free.

 Remortgaging is also extremely important.
 I save a lot of money by evaluating my mortgage plan every few years.
 If there is a better deal on the market, I will switch policies.